Consumer Trends of 2022

 Knowing what’s trending can help you stay ahead of the competition.
 So, how can you stay on the cutting edge and determine which new trends and fads should make it into your marketing messages?
 The answer is to become a trendwatcher.
 A trendwatcher knows where to look (and who to follow) to find out what’s trending.
 Here are three ways you can be a trendwatcher:

 If you’re trying to keep an eye on the right trends for your market, follow the most relevant blogs and websites on the subject.
-These sources will do trend researching for you and do a great job curating lists of trends for you to watch.
+These sources will do trend research for you and do a great job curating lists of trends for you to watch.
 But, because hundreds (if not millions) of websites claim to have a crystal ball to see the future, choose carefully.
 Factual websites with reports, services, and quantitative information may be your best bet to predict what trend is worth betting on.

 Your customers know a thing or two about you and your competitors.
 Take notice and listen to what they’re talking about on social media and online.
 Research indicates that customers are sometimes the best indicators of where an organization is headed—some of the most successful companies do a great job listening to their customers.

+Listening to customers is how L’Oreal’s stays on trend.
 The beauty industry can be challenging to predict.
 Product trends and customer demands can be fickle.
 What’s “in” and what’s not can change quickly.
 For global companies moving high volumes of product lines, making the wrong investment in a consumer trend can cost millions.
 When faced with what hair product trend to invest in, L’Oreal leaped into a new form of technology to help guide their decision-making—social listening.
 Armed with social listening, L’Oreal was able to take a deep dive into learning about consumer attitudes towards different hair color trends.

 Through a partnership with Google, L’Oreal scoured the internet and YouTube to look at both quantitative and qualitative research about what hair color effects consumers desired and potential issues they faced.
 This information was critical to their future product development.